UBC-MDS/525-group23/README.md

 ## Contributors

-The list of team members and with their GitHub usernames:
+The list of team members and their GitHub usernames:

 | Full name                | Github username |
 |---------------------|-----------------|